ZRG Insights

 Reframing the CHRO Role in the New AI Reality

-According to the recent BCG article The Reinvention of the CHRO in an AI-Driven Enterprise, the success of artificial intelligence (AI) implementation depends primarily on human and organizational factors.
+According to the recent BCG article The Reinvention of the CHRO in an AI-Driven Enterprise, the success of artificial intelligence (AI) implementation in organizations depends primarily on human and organizational factors.
 Only 10% is explained by algorithms and 20% by technology platforms.
 The remaining 70% depends on people, organizational design, workflows, incentives, and culture.

 That 70% is not a technology problem.
 It is an organizational design challenge: how work is decomposed into tasks, how roles are redefined in human-AI environments, how career paths evolve, and how trust and governance are maintained at scale (1).
-At their core, these are Human Resources challenges, not technology ones.
+At their core, these are Human Resources challenges—not technology ones.

 1. Broad business-oriented education

-The most effective CHROs invest in executive education.
+The most effective CHROs invest in their executive education.
 It is not enough to understand people; they must also understand the business model, its critical metrics, and competitive dynamics.
 This enables them to participate with authority in complex transformation and technology decisions.

 Fewer initiatives, more systems: that is the key for talent leaders facing 2026 in a context of accelerated change.